Johboh/EspNowNetwork/README.md

 Newer version most probably work too, but they have not been verified.

 ### Dependencies
+- For Host Driver, _optional_: https://github.com/Johboh/MQTTRemote
+  - There is a copy of [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) in this library from [Johboh/MQTTRemote](https://github.com/Johboh/MQTTRemote).
+You can either add a dependency on [MQTTRemote](https://github.com/Johboh/MQTTRemote), or implement/adapt/forward to your own MQTT implementation.
+This library only depend on the [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) interface.
 - Needs C++17 for `std::optional`.
   - For platform I/O in `platformio.ini`:
     ```C++